RyanAnsberry/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a javascript library created by Facebook focussed on providing a reactive user interfaces.
+React class components give developers
+    access to state which can temporarily hold/save data under its properties.
+In combination with state and React's setState method provides
+    React with it's 'reactiveness' by rerendering whats displayed any time state is changed.

 - [ ] What does it mean to _think_ in react?

+  To think in react is to break down a project into components and their respective hierarchies.
+This allows data to flow from the head class component
+      with state down through imported components through props.

 - [ ] Describe state.

+  An object on a React class component that can hold data in its properties as long as it is active in the app

 - [ ] Describe props.

+  Props are passed similar to attributes in HTML on their imported component element.
+Inside the component itself props are passed in as a parameter that can be accessed
+      to retrieve what was passed in from its declaration.

 ## Project Set Up